 Formal definition: Regression is a type of problem that uses machine learning algorithms to learn the continuous mapping function.

-Taking the example shown in the above image, suppose we want our machine learning algorithm to predict the weather temperature for today.
-If we solved the above problem as a regression problem, the output would be continuous.
-It means our ML model will give exact temperature values, e.g., 24 °C, 24.5°C, etc.
+Taking the example shown in the above image, we want our machine learning algorithm to predict the weather temperature for today.
+The output would be continuous if we solved the above problem as a regression problem.
+It means our ML model will give exact temperature values, e.g., 24 °C, 24.5°C, 23°C etc.

-To measure the learned mapping function's performance, we measure the prediction's closeness with the accurate labeled validation/test data.
-In the figure below, blue is the regression model's predicted values, and red is the actual labeled function.
-The blue line's closeness with the red line will give us a measure of How good is our model?
+We measure the learned mapping function's performance by estimating the prediction’s closeness with the accurately labelled validation/test dataset.
+In the figure below, the regression model’s predicted values are blue, and red is the labelled function.
+The blue line’s closeness with the red line will give us a measure of How good is our model?

-While building the regression model, we define our cost function.
-It measures the value of the learned values' deviation from the predicted values.
-Optimizers make sure that this error reduces over the progressive iterations, also called epochs.
+We need to define the cost function while building the regression model.
+It measures the value of the learned values’ deviation from the predicted values.
+Optimizers ensure this error reduces over the progressive iterations, also called epochs.
 Some of the most common error functions (or cost functions ) used for regression problems are:

-In regression problems, the mapping function that algorithms want to learn is discrete.
+In classification problems, the mapping function that algorithms want to learn is discrete.
 The objective is to find the decision boundary/boundaries, dividing the dataset into different categories.
-But the Classification is a type of problem that requires the use of machine learning algorithms that learn how to assign a class label to the input data.
+Classification is a type of problem that requires machine learning algorithms to learn how to assign a class label to the input data.

 For example, suppose there are three class labels, [Apple, Banana, Cherry].
-But the problem is that machines don't have the sense to understand these labels.
-That's why we need to convert these labels into a machine-readable format.
-For the above example, we can define Apple = [1,0,0], Banana = [0,1,0], Cherry = [0,0,1]
+But the problem is that machines don’t have the sense to understand these labels.
+That’s why we need to convert these labels into a machine-readable format.
+For the above example, we can define Apple = [1,0,0], Banana = [0,1,0], and Cherry = [0,0,1].
+Once the machine learns from these labelled training datasets, it will give probabilities of different classes on the test dataset like this: [P(Apple), P(Banana), P(Cherry)].

 P(Y) = [Yi1', Yi2', ………. , YiM’]